Custom images allow you to define workspaces that include the dependencies, scripts, and user preferences helpful for your project.

 # Dockerfile FROM codercom/enterprise-base:ubuntu USER root # Add software, files, dev tools, and dependencies here RUN apt-get install -y ...
 COPY file ./ USER coder ...

-Coder workspaces mount a home volume.
-Any files in the image's home directory will be replaced by this persistent volume.
-If you have install scripts (e.g., those for Rust), you must configure them to install software in another directory.
+Coder workspaces mount a home volume, which is a persistent volume that will replace any files in the image's home directory.
+If you have installation scripts (e.g., those for Rust), you must configure them to install software in another directory.

-If you're using a different base image, see our image minimum requirements to make sure that your image will work with all of Coder's features.
+If you're using a different base image, see our image minimum requirements to ensure that your image will work with all of Coder's features.

-You can build images inside a CVM-enabled Coder workspace with Docker installed (see our base image for an example of how you can do this).
+You can leverage your Coder deployment and its compute resources to build images inside a CVM-enabled workspacewith Docker installed (see our base image for an example of how you can do this).
+This is a way to free up your local machine from the compute-heavy image building process.

 If you're using CVM-only features during an image's build time (e.g., you're pre-loading images in workspaces), you may need to install the sysbox runtime onto your local machine and build your images locally.
 Note that this isn't usually necessary, even if your image installs and enables Docker.

-This snippet shows you how to install an IntelliJ IDE onto your image so that you can use it in your Coder workspace:
+This snippet shows you how to install a JetBrains IDE onto your image so that you can use it in your Coder workspace:

 Make sure that you replace